bittorrent/BTIPs/BTIPS/BTIP-35.md

 ### btfs multibase list

-This is alias/same command as pre-existing `btfs cid bases`.
-Decided to add it here as well for completeness and better UX.
+This is the same command as, or the alias of the existing command btfs cid bases.
+It is added here for better UX.

 ```shell
 > btfs multibase list --help